WKU-SRA-Dev/sra-recruitment-lab/README.md

    git clone git@github.com:WKU-SRA-Dev/website.git
    ```

-   This maybe our lab repo:
+   This may be our lab repo:
    ```
    ~/sra-recruitment-lab
    ```
-   This maybe the repo you cloned:
+   This may be the repo you cloned:
    ```
    ~/website
    ```
-   bonus: ~ represent the home directory of the current user.
+   bonus: ~ represents the home directory of the current user.

 You can find instructions on how to deploy the project locally in the respective repositories.